wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-security/includes/2-enable-security.md

 ## Secure WVD credentials

 WVD requires integration with Azure AD.
 This integration allows for the incorporation of identity and access capabilities from Azure AD, and a layered *zero-trust security* strategy.
-The zero-trust security model removes the concept of a “walled garden".
-This model assumes every service, user, application, and system is open to the internet.
+The zero-trust security model removes the concept of a "walled garden".
+This model assumes that every service, user, application, and system is open to the internet.
 This approach focuses on building strong authentication, authorization, and encryption, while also providing better operational agility.

 The following security processes and components contribute to this Azure AD Identity as a Service architecture.
 Consider:
 - Using static and dynamic conditional access policies